Evidence-based practice: Versus tradition

 Evidence-based practice is a philosophical approach that is in opposition to tradition.
 Some degree of reliance on "the way it was always done" can be found in almost every profession, even when those practices are contradicted by new and better information.

 Some critics argue that since research is conducted on a population level, results may not generalise to each individual within the population.
-Therefore, evidence-based practices may fail to provide the best solution to each individual, and traditional practices may better accommodate individual differences.
-In response, researchers have made an effort to test whether particular practices work better for different subcultures, personality types etc. Some authors have redefined EBP to include practice that incorporates common wisdom, tradition, and personal values alongside practices based on evidence.
+Therefore, evidence-based practices may fail to provide the best solution for each individual, and traditional practices may better accommodate individual differences.
+In response, researchers have made an effort to test whether particular practices work better for different subcultures, personality types etc. Some authors have redefined evidence-based practice to include practice that incorporates common wisdom, tradition, and personal values alongside practices based on evidence.

 Evaluating evidence

 Evaluating scientific research is extremely complex.
-The process can by greatly simplified with the use of a heuristic that ranks the relative strengths of results obtained from scientific research called a hierarchy of evidence.
+The process can be greatly simplified with the use of a heuristic that ranks the relative strengths of results obtained from scientific research, which is called a hierarchy of evidence.
 The design of the study and the endpoints measured (such as survival or quality of life) affect the strength of the evidence.
 Typically, systematic reviews and meta-analysis rank at the top of the hierarchy while randomized controlled trials rank above observational studies, and expert opinion and case reports rank at the bottom.
 There is broad agreement on the relative strength of the different types of studies, but there is no single, universally-accepted hierarchy of evidence.
 More than 80 different hierarchies have been proposed for assessing medical evidence.